ramosv/NeuralBytes/README.md

 # NeuralBytes
-Building a Neural Network from Scratch without the use of libraries.
-Just python standard libraries.
+Building a Neural Network from Scratch without the use of libraries:
+- Only python standard libraries are used:
+    - math
+    - random
+    - pathlib